-- · Test the propane alarm at least once per week. - 1.
+- Test the propane alarm at least once per week. - 1.
 Press TEST button until alarm sounds; then release. - 2.
-The detector will sound twice. - 3.
-The LED will turn red, then after 8 seconds, turn green again, indicating normal operation.

-If the propane alarm does not test properly, replace it immediately.
+The detector will sound twice. - The LED will turn red, then after 8 seconds, turn green again, indicating normal operation. - IMPORTANT!
+If this alarm does not test properly, return it immediately for repair or replacement.